Jerotich

-Kiprotich or Jerotich is a Kalenjin name, common in parts of Kenya and Uganda inhabited by the Kalenjin people.
-It stems from the term "Rot Tich" which means cattle moving in from pasture which is between 5 PM and 6 PM.
+Kiprotich or Jerotich (also spelled Cherotich) is a Kalenjin name, common in parts of Kenya and Uganda inhabited by the Kalenjin people.
+It stems from the term "Rot Tich" which means cattle moving in from pasture which is between 5 pm and 6 pm.
 The prefix Chep- or Jep-, implies that the bearer is a female and was born while cattle where moving in from pasture.
 It is closely related to Cherono or Jerono.
 Its masculine equivalent is Kiprotich.